mkdocs-publisher/mkdocs-publisher/README.md

 #### Why using both tools?

 The reason is very simple.
 Both tools are operating in 2 different aspects of PNG image. `pngquant` reduce file size by reducing color palette to 8-bit with alpha channel and `oxipng` is optimizing image data compression algorithm without touching image data.
-Unfortunatelly ther is no single tool that allows to perform both optimization.
+Unfortunatelly there is no single tool that allows to perform both optimization.

 #### Installation